 Roger was elected to the SMI Board of Directors on May 1, 2003 and is currently SMI's Board Chair, a role he has held since May 10, 2007.
-Roger is also currently the Chair of the board of directors of Ronald McDonald House.
 Roger has had a long time involvement with the Kinsmen Club of Saskatoon which included serving as past President and serving as Chairman of Telemiracle 27.
-He is also a past board member of the Saskatoon Community Foundation.
+He is also a past board member of the Saskatoon Community Foundation and past Chair of the Board of Ronald McDonald House.